 Winner: The winner here is ThredUp because they save you the time to pack orders and make post office runs.

-The way selling on ThredUp works is that you send in your clothes, they list them (the accepted ones), sell, and pay you a small percentage of the sale.
+The way selling on ThredUp works is that you send in your clothes, Thredup lists them (the accepted ones), sells them, and pays you a small percentage of the sale.
 Sometimes as low as $0.30.